drakkan/sftpgo/README.md

     - `umask`, string.
 Umask for the new files and directories.
 This setting has no effect on Windows.
 Default: "0022"
     - `banner`, string.
 Identification string used by the server.
 Leave empty to use the default banner.
 Default "SFTPGo_version"
     - `upload_mode` integer.
 0 means standard, the files are uploaded directly to the requested path.
 1 means atomic: files are uploaded to a temporary path and renamed to the requested path when the client ends the upload.
 Atomic mode avoids problems such as a web server that serves partial files when the files are being uploaded.
 In atomic mode if there is an upload error the temporary file is deleted and so the requested upload path will not contain a partial file.
 2 means atomic with resume support: as atomic but if there is an upload error the temporary file is renamed to the requested path and not deleted, this way a client can reconnect and resume the upload.
     - `actions`, struct.
-It contains the command to execute and/or the HTTP URL to notify and the trigger conditions
+It contains the command to execute and/or the HTTP URL to notify and the trigger conditions.
+See the "Custom Actions" paragraph for more details
         - `execute_on`, list of strings.
 Valid values are `download`, `upload`, `delete`, `rename`, `ssh_cmd`.
-Actions will not be executed if an error is detected and so a partial file is uploaded or downloaded or an SSH command is not successfully completed.
-The `upload` condition includes both uploads to new files and overwrite of existing files.
-The `ssh_cmd` condition will be triggered after a command is successfully executed via SSH. `scp` will trigger the `download` and `upload` conditions and not `ssh_cmd`.
 Leave empty to disable actions.
         - `command`, string.
 Absolute path to the command to execute.
 Leave empty to disable.
-The command is invoked with the following arguments:
-            - `action`, any valid `execute_on` string
-            - `username`, user who did the action
-            - `path` to the affected file.
-For `rename` action this is the old file name
-            - `target_path`, non empty for `rename` action, this is the new file name
-            - `ssh_cmd`, non empty for `ssh_cmd` action
         - `http_notification_url`, a valid URL.
 An HTTP GET request will be executed to this URL.
 Leave empty to disable.
-The query string will contain the following parameters that have the same meaning of the command's arguments:
-            - `action`
-            - `username`
-            - `path`
-            - `target_path`, added for `rename` action only
-            - `ssh_cmd`, added for `ssh_cmd` action only
     - `keys`, struct array.
 It contains the daemon's private keys.
 If empty or missing the daemon will search or try to generate `id_rsa` in the configuration directory.
         - `private_key`, path to the private key file.
 It can be a path relative to the config dir or an absolute one.
     - `enable_scp`, boolean.
 Default disabled.
 Set to `true` to enable the experimental SCP support.
 This setting is deprecated and will be removed in future versions, please add `scp` to the `enabled_ssh_commands` list to enable it